Best Baby Carriers of 2025, According to Parents and Experts

 Do I Need a Baby Carrier?

 A baby carrier isn’t a necessity.
 You can use a stroller when you’re out and about and a bouncer or swing at home.
-But if you ask parents, many will tell you that their baby carrier is one of their favorite pieces of baby gear, regardless of the type of brand.
+But if you ask parents, baby carrier quickly becomes a favorite piece of gear, regardless of brand or style.

 Baby carriers free up your hands to do other things while your baby is safely resting against you.
 They’re great for calming down a fussy baby, especially during the first few months of your little one’s life when seemingly nothing else will do the trick, but many can work well into the toddler years, too.
 Carriers can help you keep your baby close while you navigate crowded spaces like airports, museums or stadiums.
 They’re also great if you like hiking and want to bring your little one along.
 And most are small enough to fit easily in a tote, under a stroller or even in a diaper bag.